arnovandash/nl-tts/README.md

 A language learning text-to-speech audio snippet generator for learning through sentence repetition, similar to the Glossika method.

-This script automates the creation of Dutch audio lessons from a CSV file.
+This script automates the creation of Dutch audio lessons from a user-provided CSV or TSV file.
 It uses the Google Gemini API to generate text-to-speech audio, designed for practicing grammar and speaking.
 The script groups sentences, adds pauses for repetition, and handles different recording types like paragraphs and single sentences.
 I created it specifically for my Dutch language studies but it can easily be adapted for any language.

 ## How It Works

-*   **Reads from CSV:** All lesson content is read from `dutch_notes.csv`, which defines the sentences, types, and grouping.
+*   **Reads from CSV or TSV:** All lesson content is read from the input file provided on the command line.
+The script automatically detects if the file is comma-separated or tab-separated based on the file extension (`.csv` or `.tsv`).
 *   **Groups into MP3s:** Rows are grouped by the `File_Group` column.
 Each unique group is compiled into a single MP3 file in the `output_audio` folder.
 *   **Skips Existing Files:** The script checks if an audio file for a group already exists and will not re-generate it, saving API usage.
 *   **Handles Two Recording Types:**
     *   **`Paragraph`:** Reads a block of text with a natural, narrative voice.
     *   **`Repeat`:** Reads a single sentence slowly and clearly, automatically adding pauses after each repetition for the user to speak.
-*   **Configurable Repetition:** The CSV allows specifying how many times a Dutch sentence should be repeated (defaults to 2).
+*   **Configurable Repetition:** The input file allows specifying how many times a Dutch sentence should be repeated (defaults to 2).
 An optional `EN_Sentence` will be read once at the beginning.
 *   **Test Mode:** A `--test` flag processes only the first sentence of the first new group for a quick sample.
 *   **User Confirmation:** Before generating files, the script lists what will be created and prompts for confirmation.